Print or Export

 Report Details

-The Accounting Report is split into several sections: assets at death, debts at death, changes to asset value, income, and so on.
+The Accounting Report is split into several sections: assets at death, debts at death, changes to asset value, income, and so on (you can download an example in PDF format from the Sample Estate).
 For the most part, the sections are fairly straightforward and easy to understand.
-That being said, the required Asset Changes section can be a bit more complex... see more ↓
+That being said, certain parts of the report can be a bit more complex, especially for people unfamiliar with estate accounting... see more ↓

-The Asset Changes section is intended to convey changes to asset values during the course of estate administration (for example, the value of a piece of real estate increasing, or the value of a stock decreasing).
+The Asset Changes section of the Accounting Report is intended to convey changes to asset values during the course of estate administration (for example, the value of a piece of real estate increasing, or the value of a stock decreasing).
 For your information,

 • When you transfer holdings of one asset to another, the value of the source asset decreases, while the value of the receiving asset increases by the same amount, with the combined effect of $0 change to the estate.